ATTRIBUTES ASSOCIATED WITH A GOOD CLIENT/ JOB AD:

 Artist has a history of unpleasant message board posts or hidden comments here or in other forums.

-Artist demand Paypal downpayment as a "gift" (nonrefundable) instead of as a "payment" which can be disputed later
+Artist demands Paypal payment as a "gift" (nonrefundable) instead of as a "payment" which can be disputed later if the artist does not deliver

 Artist makes excuses or stalls for 30 days until downpayment cannot be disputed